PeachyDB-Inc/PeachyDB/Deployment/Readme.md

 12. <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool9-CommandSyntax.md" title="syntax commands">Syntax for any of the above commands</a> -- explain syntax and arguments for each of the peachydb_cluster_tool.py commands.
 Although the commands themselves are quite explanatory.

+Modifying an existing PeachyDB Server Stack requires its own unique command tools which are described here in 13).
 13. <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tools-ModifyServerStack.md" title="modify server stack">Modify Server Stack</a> -- a different tool has to be utilized to add/remove/substitute AWS EC2 Instances in the PeachyDB Server Stack.

 Once a Client stack has been created, the user can ssh into the Client EC2 Instances and perform 14) below to run Client driver.